jack-gregory/Grandfathering/README.md

 This R project and GitHub repository contributes to the NSR grandfathering project.
 It is authored by:

-- Dr Sylwia Bialek
+- Sylwia Bialek, PhD
-- Jack Gregory
+- Jack Gregory, PhD
 - Bridget Plas
 - Prof Richard Revesz